Do you want to know how many times people added an item to their shopping cart on your website? You can track add to cart events in Google Analytics!

-But the best part is that it automatically sets up add to cart events for you in Google Analytics.
+The best part of using this method is that it automatically sets up add to cart events tracking in Google Analytics.
 No additional configuration or editing code required.

 Step 1: Install MonsterInsights and Add Google Analytics

-The first step you’ll need to do is install and activate the MonsterInsights plugin on your website.
+The first step you’ll need to take is to install and activate the MonsterInsights plugin on your website.
 Make sure you’re using the MonsterInsights Pro license to use its eCommerce tracking features and other advanced tracking options.